 Note: Algorithms marked with a , such as 3DES and MD5, are intended for backwards compatibility and should not be used for new installations.
-These algorithms are not available in FIPS mode.

-IKE Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt IKE packets.
-Options are: 3DES, AES-128, AES-192, AES-256, and AES-256gcm16 (IKEv2 only) IKE Authentication Algorithm Determines the type and length of digest used for authentication.
-Options are: SHA1, MD5, SHA512, SHA384, SHA256 IKE Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication.
-Options are: DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768)

-Field Description You can define up to three rows in the ESP Algorithms table.
+Field Description IKE Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt IKE packets.
+Options are: Not Used, 3DES, AES-128, AES-192, AES-256, and AES-256gcm16 (IKEv2 only) IKE Authentication Algorithm Determines the type and length of digest used for authentication.
+Options are: Not Used, SHA1, MD5, SHA512, SHA384, SHA256 IKE Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication.
+Options are: Not Used, DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768) ESP Security-PFS Enal You can define up to three is server to negotiate which all with the weakest ones in the rows in the ESP Algorithms table.
 Each row is called a proposal.
 This enables the client and gorithms to use.
-Normally, the most secure algorithms would be selected in the first proposal, e last proposal. vith a , such as 3DES, are intended for backwards compatibility and should not be used for gorithms are not available in FIPS mode.
-ESP Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt ESP (Encapsulating Security Payload) packets.
-Options are: 3DES, AES-128, AES-192, AES-256, AES-256gcm16, and null (used for testing purposes only-packets are not encrypted) ESP Authentication Algorithm Determines the type and length of digest used for authentication.
-Options are: SHA1, MD5, SHA512, SHA384, and SHA256 ESP Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication, or to disable Perfect Forward Secrecy (PFS).
+Normally, the most secure algorithms would be selected in the first proposal, Note: Algorithms marked w new installations. vith a , such as 3DES, are intended for backwards compatibility and should not be used for ESP Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt ESP (Encapsulating Security Payload) packets.
+Options are: Not Used, 3DES, AES-128, AES-192, AES-256, AES-256gcm16, and null (used for testing purposes only-packets are not encrypted) ESP Authentication Algorithm Determines the type and length of digest used for authentication.
+Options are: Not Used, SHA1, MD5, SHA512, SHA384, and SHA256 ESP Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication, or to disable Perfect Forward Secrecy (PFS).
 Note: This column does not appear when Perfect Forward Secrecy (PFS) is disabled.
 The DH group number determines the length of the key used in the key exchange process.
 Longer keys are more secure, but take longer to compute.
 Also note that both peers in the VPN exchange must use the same DH group.
 PFS is enabled by default.
 It adds additional security because each session uses a unique temporary public/private key pair to generate the shared secret.
 One key cannot be derived from another.
 This ensures previous and subsequent encryption keys are secure, even if one key is compromised.
-Options are: DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768) and none Note: Select none to disable PFS for a proposal.
+Options are: Not Used, DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768) and none Note: Select none to disable PFS for a proposal.
 This can be useful when multiple proposals are defined.
-For example, if the first proposal has a valid DH key group number, and the second one has none, if the server supports PFS, the first proposal will be used, but the server will still connect even if the server doesn't support PFS.
+For example, if the first proposal has a valid DH key group number, but the server will still connect even if the server doesn't support PFS.